-- Once you feel like he is comfortable, progress to doing this with an exit door.
-If you always leave through the garage door try implementing this technique on the front door first.
+- Once he is comfortable, progress to training the same behavior with an exit door.
+If you always leave via the garage door try implementing this technique on the front door first.

 - Now you can incorporate counterconditioning.
 Give your pup a puzzle toy before you step out the door.

-- Increasing detachment times is a slow process and each dog is different.
-At the beginning you may only be able to increase by a few seconds every other session.
-Once you have built up to 40 minute sessions you can increase the chunks of time by larger increments.
+- Increasing detachment times is a slow process, and each dog is different.
+In the beginning, you may only be able to increase by a few seconds every other session.
+Once you have built up to 40-minute sessions, you can increase the chunks of time by larger increments.
 Maybe increase by 5 minutes and then see how your dog handles it.
 Perhaps the next time you can increase by 15 minutes.
-Once he has made it up to 90 minutes he can probably last 4-8 hours.
+Once he has made it up to 90 minutes, he can probably last 4-8 hours.
 Just remember to be careful and take your time.

 Examples of Dog Separation Anxiety

-Now that we’ve learned how to help our dogs with separation anxiety, let’s watch this video and analyze how we can help this pup overcome this lonely and stressful situation.
+Now that we’ve learned how to help our dogs with separation anxiety, let’s watch this video to see how this pup has overcome its lonely and stressful situation.

 Need More Help?

 Remember that each case is different and your canine has specific needs.
-If you’d like help determining a plan for your pup’s condition, contact a Certified Applied Animal Behaviorist (CAAB) or a board certified veterinary behaviorist.
-If you are unable to find a behaviorist you may contact a Certified Professional Dog Trainer (CPDT).
+If you’d like help determining a plan for your pup’s condition, contact a Certified Applied Animal Behaviorist (CAAB) or a board-certified veterinary behaviorist.
+If you are unable to find a behaviorist in your area, you may contact a Certified Professional Dog Trainer (CPDT).
 Not all CPDTs are trained in mitigating separation anxiety, so be sure to ask if they are qualified.